Blog · Analysis · Last reviewed June 23, 2026

 The danger is delegation by accumulation.
 Each small step sounds modest: validate the photo, classify the damage, suggest a severity band, recommend a path, prefill the file, generate a first estimate, compare with shop supplements.
 Together those steps can become settlement pressure.
 A claimant may receive a quick number that feels official.
 A claims handler may inherit a model-framed file.
 A repair shop may have to argue upward from a low visual estimate once hidden damage is found.

 The image also has limits.
-It can miss damage behind a bumper cover, inside a sensor housing, or within a driver-assistance calibration problem.
-Lighting, angle, dirt, occlusion, camera quality, repair history, and customer stress all matter.
-The model sees what the claim system asks the customer to show; disassembly may tell a different story.
+It can miss damage behind a bumper cover, inside a sensor housing, within a driver-assistance calibration issue, or in a part that cannot be inspected until disassembly.
+Lighting, angle, dirt, occlusion, camera quality, repair history, prior damage, aftermarket parts, parts availability, and customer stress all matter.
+The model sees what the claim system asks the customer to show; the teardown may tell a different story.

 The Repair Shop in the Loop